androiders/pcbs/README.md

 * TODO: test double sided layout by mirroring around center axis!

 ### Isolation generation:
-* Current isolation mill depth to test: 0.15 mm
+* Current isolation mill depth to test: 0.15 mm (Common copper depth is about 0.3 mm!!
+This needs to be tested)
 * Current feedrate on isolation milling to test: 60 mm/s
 * spindle speed 12000 rpm